 Dessert au choix

 There was so much brioche, and cream that I’m surprised we both didn’t have heart attacks.
 We were defeated before the blanquette de veau arrived- and that was served with a delicious mac n’ cheese!
 We couldn’t even touch the Saint Marcellin.
 They let me take it home.
+It is after all my favourite.
 I think it’s still in my fridge come to think if it…

 All to say, it was delicious, and copious!